coveo/source.coveo.com/_posts/2017-01-03-applying-site-search-best-practices-using-sitecore-part2.md

 </script>
 ```

 Using this logic will allow you to show different type of results on the same page without being confusing for the user.
+In this example, the same query returns a pdf and a map location:

 ![Result Template](/images/SiteSearchBestPractices/resulttemplate.png)